 Early Metallurgical Test Work

-In July 2011, an important milestone in the development of the Decar project was reached based on the positive results of the first metallurgical test campaign.
+In July 2011, an important milestone in the development of the Decar Nickel District was reached based on the positive results of the first metallurgical test campaign.
 Using drill core samples from the 2010 drilling campaign, metallurgical testing was conducted on more than 1 tonne of mineralized material, a composite representing various grain sizes taken from different areas of the mineralized zones.
 The metallurgical work was performed at SGS in Lakefield, Ontario, and at Cliffs’ metallurgical facility in Michigan, USA, under the supervision of Dr. Gordon Bacon, P. Eng., an independent metallurgical consultant, and under the direction of Keith Kramer, Engineer of Mineral Processing for Cliffs.

 The head grade of the 1-tonne composite sample was 0.22% total nickel, or 0.14% as nickel-iron alloy.
 The nickel present as nickel-iron alloy represents 64% of the total nickel.
 The remaining nickel is tied up in the silicate lattice of the rock forming minerals and, except for a very minor amount, is not commercially recoverable.